jlvivero/main/src/documents/post/2014/06/creating-a-blog-with-docpad-and-github-pages/index.html.md

 To list the tags up, I used a `getFilesAtPath` function which just list all files in a given directory.
 You can also get a title and url from the tag files.
 Now when you run `docpad run` and open `http://localhost:9778/`, you can see the tag list.

 Until now, we've implemented a simple tag functionality in our blog.
 You also can have the option to use a [TagCloud](https://github.com/rantecki/docpad-plugin-tagcloud) plugin.
 It helps you get the list of the tags easily and also provides a weight for each tag.
-It worths checking it out.
+It is worth checking it out.

 Deploy
 ------